saaguero/ckad-notes/README.md

 https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/
 - Each Pod is assigned a unique IP address.
 Every container in a Pod shares the network namespace, including the IP address and network ports.
 Containers inside a Pod can communicate with one another using localhost.
 When containers in a Pod communicate with entities outside the Pod, they must coordinate how they use the shared network resources (such as ports).
+- What's the use of giving a port name in a Pod definition?
+  - Each named port in a pod must have a unique name.
+It can be referred to by services.
+  - `pod.spec.containers.ports`: List of ports to expose from the container.
+Exposing a port here gives the system additional information about the network connections a container uses, but is `primarily informational`.
+Not specifying a port here `DOES NOT prevent that port from being exposed`.
+Any port which is listening on the default "0.0.0.0" address inside a container will be ccessible from the network.

 https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/
 - Pod phases: